terraform-providers/terraform-provider-oraclepaas/website/docs/r/oraclepaas_database_service_instance.html.markdown

 * `decryption_key` - (Optional) Password used to create the existing, password-encrypted cloud backup.
 This password is used to decrypt the backup.
 Specify either `ibkup_decryption_key` or `ibkup_wallet_file_content` for decrypting the backup.

+* `on_premise` - (Optional) Specify if the existing cloud backup being used to replace the database is from an on-premises database or another Database Cloud Service instance.
+The default value is false.

+* `service_id` - (Optional) Oracle Database Cloud Service instance name from which the database of new Oracle Database Cloud Service instance should be created.
+This value is required if
+`on_premise` is set to true.

 * `wallet_file_content` - (Optional) String containing the xsd:base64Binary representation of the cloud backup's wallet file.
 This wallet is used to decrypt the backup.
 Specify either `ibkup_decryption_key` or `ibkup_wallet_file_content` for decrypting the backup.

-Cloud Storage supports the following:
+Backups support the following:

-* `container` - (Required) Name of the Oracle Storage Cloud Service container used to provide storage for your service instance backups.
+* `cloud_storage_container` - (Required) Name of the Oracle Storage Cloud Service container used to provide storage for your service instance backups.
 Use the following format to specify the container name: `<storageservicename>-<storageidentitydomain>/<containername>`

-* `username` - (Required) Username for the Oracle Storage Cloud Service administrator.
+* `cloud_storage_username` - (Required) Username for the Oracle Storage Cloud Service administrator.

-* `password` - (Required) Password for the Oracle Storage Cloud Service administrator.
+* `cloud_storage_password` - (Required) Password for the Oracle Storage Cloud Service administrator.

 * `create_if_missing` - (Optional) Specify if the given cloud_storage_container is to be created if it does not already exist.
 Default value is `false`.

+Hybrid Disaster Recovery supports the following:

+* `cloud_storage_container` - (Required) Name of the Oracle Storage Cloud Service container where the backup from on-premise instance is stored.
+Use the following format to specify the container name: `<storageservicename>-<storageidentitydomain>/<containername>`

+* `cloud_storage_username` - (Required) Username for the Oracle Storage Cloud Service administrator.

+* `cloud_storage_password` - (Required) Password for the Oracle Storage Cloud Service administrator.

 In addition to the above, the following values are exported:

-* `apex_url` - The URL to use to connect to Oracle Application Express on the service instance.

-* `backup_supported_version` - The version of cloud tooling for backup and recovery supported by the service instance.

 * `compute_site_name` - The Oracle Cloud location housing the service instance.

-* `connect_descriptor_with_public_ip` - The connection descriptor for Oracle Net Services (SQL*Net) with IP addresses instead of host names.

-* `created_by` - The user name of the Oracle Cloud user who created the service instance.

-* `creation_time` - The date-and-time stamp when the service instance was created.

-* `current_version` - The Oracle Database version on the service instance, including the patch level.

 * `dbaasmonitor_url`- The URL to use to connect to Oracle DBaaS Monitor on the service instance.